 Work on the Nelson Dam removal and replacement project began in August 2021.
 The project will improve fish passage and sediment continuity to improve habitat, increase flow conveyance to decrease flooding risks for nearby landowners, and improve water supply reliability.

 Nelson Dam, on the Naches tributary of the Yakima River, was built in the 1920s to divert irrigation water for Yakima and the Naches-Cowiche Irrigation Association.
 The original design did not allow any fish passage.
 The dam has held back tons of sediment and silt over the years, raising the river bed and causing the Naches River to overflow its banks and move into the surrounding community during even minor flooding.

 The Washington Dept. of Fish and Wildlife detailed how fish are being saved even as water levels are lowered to allow workers to carry out the project.

 The City of Yakima and Yakima County have been collaborating on the design and implementation of this project.
 The dam removal and replacement is one of several major public works projects initiated by the Yakima Basin Integrated Plan.

-The city of Yakima plans to invest $7.5 million in the $26 million multi-agency collaboration — part of the Yakima Basin Integrated Plan — over the next four to five years.
-About $6 million of that total will come from bonds, and about $1.5 million will come from reserves.
+The City of Yakima is investing $10.8 million in the $26 million multi-agency collaboration — part of the Yakima Basin Integrated Plan — over the next four to five years.